-Running the project
+10.26.7 Running the project

-- 1. Clone the Voxa repository - 2.
-Create a new skill project using the samples/starterKit directory as a basis - 3.
-Make sure you're running node 4.3, this is easiest with nvm - 4.
-Create a config/local.json file using config/local.json.example as an example - 5.
-Run the project with gulp watch - 6.
+- 1. Clone the Account Linking Sample repository - 2.
+Make sure you're running node 6.10, this is easiest with nvm - 3.
+Create a config/local.json file using config/local.json.example as an example - 4.
+Run the project with gulp watch - 5.
 At this point you should start ngrok http 3000 and configure your skill in the Amazon Developer panel to use the ngrok https endpoint.